msgpack/msgpack-cli/README.md

     msbuild MsgPack.sln

-  Or (for .NET 3.5 drops, Silverlight 4 drops, and Silverlight 5 drops):
+  Or (for .NET 3.5 drops and Unity 3D drops):

     msbuild MsgPack.compats.sln

+  Or (for Windows Runtime/Phone drops and Silverlight 5 drops):

+    msbuild MsgPack.Windows.sln

+  Or (for Xamarin drops, you must have Xamarin Business or upper license and Mac machine on the LAN to build on Windows):

+    msbuild MsgPack.Xamarin.sln

 Or open one of above solution files in your IDE and run build command in it.